How to start a market stall

 • Maintenance of your market stall

-Market money
+Market fees

 Everyone with a stand at a weekly market pays market fees.
 These costs differ per municipality and often there is a difference between fixed and loose market stalls.
 The size of your stall determines how much you have to pay for the spot.
 Market fees are separate from the costs for a permit to stand on the market.